jalalasif/ml-verification-bot/README.md

 # Discord Verification Bot

-This is a modular Python-based Discord bot built to automate user verification through a lightweight quiz system.
-It ensures that new members meet a baseline level of understanding or alignment with community values before being granted access to the rest of the server.
+This is a modular Python-based Discord bot designed to verify new users through a short, friendly DM-based quiz.
+Instead of testing for objective "correctness," the quiz gauges a user's ideological alignment and vibe fit with your community, using a weighted answer system.
+It’s playful, thoughtful, and built to scale safely.

-## Features
+## ✨ Features

 - **Private DM-based quiz delivery**
-  When users type `!verifyme` in a designated channel, the bot initiates a private 8-question multiple-choice quiz.
+  Users type `!verifyme` in a designated channel, triggering a private 8-question multiple-choice quiz via DM.

+- **Ideological scoring, not correctness**
+  Each question offers four plausible answers with different point values.
+All are technically valid, but some align more with the community's worldview.
+Users need **30 out of 40 points** to pass.

-- **Randomized questions and answers**
+- **Randomized questions and shuffled answers**
-  Both the order of questions and the order of their answer choices are shuffled each time, ensuring each attempt is unique.
+  Both the question order and the answer choices are randomized each time, making every session unique and preventing gaming.

-- **Automated scoring with explanation**
-  Responses are scored in real time, with incorrect answers followed by a message showing the correct response and question.
-Passing score is 30 out of 40.

-- **Attempt tracking and retry limit**
-  Users are limited to four attempts per 24 hours.
-Any additional attempts are gracefully denied with a friendly message.
+- **Lenient answer input**
+  Users can respond with `A`, `B`, `C`, or `D` (case-insensitive).
+Invalid inputs are gracefully skipped with no crashes.

+- **Attempts capped per user**
+  Users may take the quiz up to **6 times per day**, tracked by user ID and date.
+Attempts are stored in a local `attempts.json` file.

 - **Channel-restricted activation**
-  The quiz can only be launched from specific channels (e.g., `start-here-for-verification` or `polls-and-tests`) to maintain order and prevent misuse.
+  The quiz can only be launched from a designated channel (e.g., `start-here-for-verification`) to maintain order and avoid abuse.

-- **Role assignment on success**
-  Successful users are automatically assigned a pre-defined role (e.g., `comrade`) and have the `unverified` role removed.

-- **Personalized welcome messages**
-  Upon passing, users are welcomed in a public `#welcome` channel using one of several randomly selected messages stored in a JSON file.

-- **Answer logging for moderators**
-  All quiz answers, scores, and pass/fail status are posted to a private logging channel (`#user-answers`) nested under a category named `admin & rules`.
+- **Role-based access control**
+  - Users with `mod` role: always allowed
+  - Users with `unverified` role and not `comrade`: allowed
+  - Users with `comrade` but not `mod`: denied
+  - All others: denied

+- **Automated scoring with cozy feedback**
+  After answering all questions, users get a personalized, encouraging summary of their score and whether they passed or not.

-- **Friendly UX with timeout handling**
+- **Friendly timeout handling**
-  If a user does not respond within the time limit, the bot exits the quiz session politely and encourages them to try again later.
+  If the user takes more than 2 minutes to answer a question, the bot gently cancels the quiz and invites them to try again later.

+- **Public result logging**
+  After each quiz, a summary is posted to the `#user-answers` channel for transparency.
+It includes all user responses, earned points, and score.

+- **Warm and playful UX**
+  Messages sent to users use cheerful, gender-inclusive, encouraging language to make the verification experience delightful.

+## 🛡️ Rate Limiting Protections

+To avoid Discord rate-limit bans and ensure stability:

+- Only **3 users** can take the quiz concurrently
+- 0.5 second delay added before sending each question
+- Total messages are paced and spaced carefully
+- Post-quiz logs are delayed by a few seconds before sending
+- Users cannot trigger multiple quizzes simultaneously
+- The `!verifyme` command has a short cooldown lock (2s between invocations)
+- Graceful error handling for 429 errors and DM issues

-## Hosting & Uptime
+## 🚀 Hosting & Uptime

-The bot is deployed as an **active Web Service on [Render](https://render.com)** and kept alive using regular pings from [Uptime Robot](https://uptimerobot.com).
-A small Flask server is used to expose a status endpoint so Render does not suspend the instance due to inactivity.
+The bot is deployed as a **Web Service on [Render](https://render.com)** and kept alive using regular pings from [Uptime Robot](https://uptimerobot.com) every 5 minutes.
+A lightweight Flask server handles these keep-alive pings.

-## Setup
+## 🛠️ Setup

 ### 1. Clone the repository